In one small prairie town, two warring visions of America

 They are not on the fringes, at least by current standards.
 They are, for the most part, mainstream conservatives who see a nation that barely exists in traditional newspapers and mainstream TV news broadcasts.

 People like the store manager, sitting at an American Legion bar drinking $3 cocktails, who calls the billionaire financier George Soros, a Jewish survivor of the Nazis and a powerful backer of liberal causes, “one of the most evil men I’ve ever heard of.”
-And the semi-retired nurse who fears teams of sex traffickers she says operate freely in countless small towns.
+And the semiretired nurse who fears teams of sex traffickers she says operate freely in countless small towns.

 But it would be a mistake to think they can be categorized easily.